gregorwolf/SAP-NPM-API-collection/apis/xsjs-test/README.md

 * tableUtils.fillFromCsvFile() is not supported.
 Use HDI *.tableimport files instead to fill your HDI container with test data.
 * mockstar is discouraged/deprecated.
 Use HDI containers instead.
 If you need to reference larger test data, use HDI synonyms.

+## License
+This package is provided under the terms of the [SAP Developer License Agreement](https://tools.hana.ondemand.com/developer-license.txt).